-In this example I’m going to run through how you can calculate how many customers you sell to through time using a few functions inside of Power BI in the DAX language.
+In this blog post, I’m going to run through how you can calculate how many customers you sell to through time using a few functions such as DISTINCTCOUNT inside of Power BI.
 There are actually a few ways you can calculate it, which is why I wanted to create a short tutorial on it to showcase a few things.

 Understanding how to work around the data model that you have set up is crucial in this example, so I make sure to show you how I have set this up.
 It’s important because it’s not as easy as just placing a COUNT over your customer table.
 Remember, we want to show how the count of our customers changes over time, so we need to make sure the result will also be filtered by our date table.